citynetwork/docs/docs/howto/openstack/nova/config-drive.md

 ## Store metadata on a configuration drive

-A **configuration drive** (config drive) is a read-only virtual drive that is attached to an instance during boot.
-The instance can then mount the drive and read files from it.
+A **configuration drive** (config drive) is a read-only virtual drive that is attached to a server during boot.
+The server can then mount the drive and read files from it.
 Configuration drives are used as a data source for [cloud-init](https://cloudinit.readthedocs.io/en/latest/).